psychemedia/island-storynotes/piedPiperNewtown/piedPiperOfNewtown.md

 Down Silver-street he walked, and up Gold-street, the old people laughing at him, and the children dancing after him.
 Up the town he went, and into the forest.
 All the children of the town danced and shouted after him, as if they thought it the veriest fun in the world.
 The elder folks listened to the quavering of his shrill pipe, as he threaded his way through the old oak trees, till at length the sounds died away in the distance.
 They waited for the return of their children, but they never returned again.
 What became of them nobody ever knew : for neither the Pied Piper nor the children were ever heard of again.
 Thus the Pied Piper had his revenge.

-In the course of time the remaining inhabitants of Franchville either died or became feeble from old age ; but the children who would have succeeded them had gone off, nobody knew where.
+In the course of time the remaining inhabitants of Franchville either died or became feeble from old age; but the children who would have succeeded them had gone off, nobody knew where.
 Those who had been born since the time of the Pied Piper were still in their infancy.
 The borough, in short, consisted only of old men and children.

 The French unfortunately chose this period to make an attack upon the Isle of Wight They landed at Franchville, met with no opposition, and burnt it to the ground.
 This was the end of Franchville.